New Funding Available for Energy Initiatives at New York State Colleges and Universities

 Hear from our sustainability planning expert Barbara Johnston and energy discipline leader Michael Barbasch as they outline the new funding program, and break down how organizations can get started.

 Good news for New York State colleges and universities that want to reduce energy use and greenhouse gas emissions!
-NYSERDA (New York State Energy Research and Development Authority) now offers 50% to 100% cost sharing for plans and studies to campuses that join NYSERDA’s REV Campus Challenge.
+The New York State Energy Research and Development Authority (NYSERDA) now offers 50% to 100% cost sharing for plans and studies to campuses that join NYSERDA’s REV Campus Challenge.
 Each college or university is eligible for up to $154,000 toward the cost of projects including:

 There are many reasons for institutions such as schools, colleges, universities and hospitals to reduce energy use and to generate renewable energy.

 - Save money.
 Energy used for lighting and to heat and cool buildings, fuel vehicles and run machinery and equipment eats up a large part of an institution’s budget.
 Energy efficiency and renewable energy projects can reduce annual costs – savings that add up year after year.
 While the initial cost may be daunting, financial incentives and financing can help.

 - Be accountable to future generations.
 Reducing waste, be it physical waste or energy waste, demonstrates responsibility to the earth and the future generations that will inhabit it.

 - Be a part of something big.
 While reducing energy use in one individual building or even an entire campus may seem like a drop in the bucket, collectively our actions can make a big difference toward meeting local, regional, national and global targets for reducing greenhouse gas emissions.
 If enough of us reduce the amount of electricity or natural gas we use, utilities will be able to extend the life of existing sources and transmission infrastructure.